-Allerthorpe School use SharePoint, the online platform to upload the ABC and PI forms to record negative behaviours.
-The information is gathered timely and consistently, which enables the senior leadership team to analyse and review positive trends, informing learning and strategic development.
-Incidents are reported timely and are reviewed by the senior leadership team.
-This is completed within 24 hours of any incident with any follow up actions actioned as soon as possible.
+Allerthorpe School uses SharePoint and a secure email to the Melrose Central office to upload any Physical Intervention forms, in addition to the CPOMS system where the forms are also uploaded.
+The information is gathered in a timely and consistent manner, which enables the senior leadership team to analyse and review positive trends, informing learning and strategic development.
+Incidents are reported in a timely manner and are reviewed by the senior leadership team.
+This is completed within 24 hours of any incident that involved physical intervention, with any follow-up actions taken as soon as possible.